AzethMeron/DiscordBot-JG-ZEKE/README.md

 Simple discord bot made to learn Discord API.

 Most scripts are library scripts.
+Callable scripts are called "executable_*"

+executable_main.py - main script of Discord Bot

+executable_train_hate_classifier.py - train classifier to be used by Discord bot to scan for Hate Speech

 # REQUIREMENTS.
 Created using programs & libraries: